Ursula von der Leyen: First woman to lead the EU

 - What are the clear trends from the EU elections?

-What's her record as defence minister?
+What was her record as defence minister?

 In recent years, a litany of stories have exposed inadequacies in Germany's armed forces, from inoperable submarines and aircraft to shortages of personnel.